 - Splenic macrophages: It also called by the names of marginal zone, metallophilic and red pulp macrophages.
-These are present in the spleen marginal zone, red and white pulp, where it discards the non-functional and old erythrocytes.
+These are present in the spleen marginal zone, red and white pulp, discards the non-functional and old erythrocytes.

 - Cardiac resident macrophages: It participates in electrical conduction via gap junction communication with cardiac myocytes.

 Based on Function & Activation